How to use Pinterest to help design your home

 Alex Babouris, Babouris Property Management

-"Tash is so organised, it's been a very easy journey and a pleasure to work with her in my home."
+“Tash is so organised, it’s been a very easy journey and a pleasure to work with her in my home”

-Louise Border, Private Client
+Louise Border, Design Consultancy

-Sophie Van leeuwen, Private Client
+Sophie Van leeuwen, Design Consultancy

-Tash completed a redesign across our home, working with some existing furniture we wanted to keep.
-The house feels so cosy & warm now, & I have some lovely pieces of furniture!
+“Tash completed a redesign across our home, the house feels so cosy & warm now”